 ★ The key-to-take from Urban Outfitters is that it puts digital first in Omnichannel Strategy:

 Build up a rich and easily navigable website to make consumers feel welcomed as long as possible.
 They use a mix of media including videos, slideshows, drop-down box.
 The front-end is straightforward and intuitive.
 Shoppers easily scroll down to find items they want according to smart categories.
+If you are a small retailer and building a small online store, you can use a simple and intuitive website builder and apply those user-friendly elements as well.

 Fresh Take on Content: The brand has built out a video streaming channel and music series, “UO Live,” and its music-focused Instagram channel offers exclusive releases and giveaways.